-There are two programs: the Scholarship Program and the College Program.
+There are two programs through which students can participate in Naval ROTC: the Scholarship Program and the College Program.
 The two programs differ primarily in benefits given to the student.

-The Scholarship Program is awarded nationally and provides nearly 1,000 scholarships for use at 166 universities nationwide associated with one of the 77 NROTC units to selected students who want to serve in the Navy or Marine Corps.
-Financial support is provided to students during college leading to the award of a baccalaureate degree.
+The Scholarship Program is awarded annually across the nation and provides nearly 800 scholarships for use at 166 universities nationwide associated with one of the 77 NROTC host universities including over 160 total universities to selected students who want to serve in the Navy or Marine Corps.
+Full tuition and other financial benefits are provided to students during college leading to the award of a baccalaureate degree.

-The program offers scholarships that provide full tuition and are not need-based.
+The program offers scholarships that provide full tuition and are merit-based.
 While on scholarship, students also receive money for instructional fees, textbooks, nonconsumable supplies, and a stipend of $250–$400 a month for a maximum of 40 months or 50 months with approved fifth year benefit.

 Entering the Scholarship Program: